The scheduled mid-term review of the Australian Work Health and Safety Strategy 2012-2022 (the Strategy) was completed in 2017.

 - the areas of WHS that require greater attention over the next five years to achieve the Strategy’s vision.

-The review consulted a wide range of stakeholders and found that the Strategy is being used as intended, that it is appropriately flexible to meet the needs of a range of stakeholders, and sufficiently robust to accommodate the changing employment and industrial landscape for the next five years.
+The review consulted a wide range of stakeholders and found that the Strategy is being used as intended, that it is appropriately flexible to meet the needs of a range of stakeholders, and sufficiently robust to accommodate the changing employment and industrial landscape until 2022.

-Safe Work Australia Members have considered the 14 findings of the mid-term review and prepared a formal response that outlines measures to ensure the Strategy continues to guide the achievement of improvements in WHS outcomes for the next five years.
+Safe Work Australia Members considered the 14 findings of the mid-term review and published a formal response that outlines measures to ensure the Strategy continues to guide the achievement of improvements in WHS outcomes over the life of the Strategy.

 Key areas of focus over the remaining five years of the Strategy include: